 Tucked away in the extensive wooded area along the Susquehanna River in lies Tucquan Glen Nature Preserve.
 Drive too fast on River Road, just off of Route 372, and you might miss its first parking lot, and its second, speaking from personal experience.
 But any backtracking or U-turning on this curvy road is worth it, because Tucquan Glen offers humble yet beautiful hikes that you won’t want to pass up.

-Tucquan Glen is one of the most popular of about 20 preserves in Lancaster County, among the covered bridges and Amish farms in the southwestern region of the county.
-Back in 2015, the popularity of its trails led the Lancaster County Conservancy to encourage hikers to visit other preserves in the county.
+Back in 2015, the popularity of its trails led the Lancaster County Conservancy to encourage hikers to visit other preserves in the county, like the Shenks Ferry Wildflower Preserve.
 But the public now seems more than welcome to visit Tucquan Glen, with the conservancy even renovating one of the visitor parking lots in April 2017.

 If venturing to this preserve from Route 372, turn onto River Road and you will drive about three hilly miles until you reach the parking lots.
 The entrance to the first lot will pop up on the right before any signs for Tucquan Glen, and also serves as the start for the only trail on the east side of the preserve’s 336 acres.